 4. Lemon Extract

-Lemon extract has the exact flavor of the lemon zest.
+Lemon extract has the exact flavor of lemon zest.
 A blend of lemon extract and ground black pepper is another suitable alternative to lemon pepper.

 Indeed, some of the commercial blends of lemon pepper are infused with additional lemon extracts to enhance their citrusy flavor.